ESCOMP/ESMStandardNames/Metadata-standard-names.md

     * `real`: units = m2 s-1
 * `volume`: Volume
     * `real`: units = m3
-* `volume_flux`: The number of molecules or atoms of a substance traveling through an area per unit time
+* `volume_flux`: The movement of a volume of a substance across a unit area per unit time
     * `real`: units = m s-1
 * `volume_fraction`: The fraction of a volume where some condition applies
     * `real`: units = 1